 Advantages of Pier Foundation

-Pier Foundation is found in the coastal areas.
+Pier Foundation is found in coastal areas.
 There are many advantages of it:

 - This method is easy and requires less amount of materials and labor.
-The materials required here is easily available
+The materials required here are easily available

 - It has a wide range of variety when comes to design.
 There are varied materials we can use here to increase the aesthetic view and also it remains in our budget